FlashArb-AI/frontend/README.md

 When a swap event occurs, the *eventHandler()* will be called.
 Inside of the *eventHandler()* it calls *checkPrice()*, this function will log the current price of the assets on both Uniswap & Pancakeswap, and return the `priceDifference`

 Then *determineDirection()* is called, this will determine the direction of the trades, where to buy first, then where to sell.
 This function will return an array called `exchangePath` in *main()*.
-The array contains Uniswap & Pancakeswap objects that were created in *initialization.js*.
+The array contains Uniswap & Pancakeswap objects that were created in *initialization.cjs*.
 If no array is returned, this means the `priceDifference` returned earlier is not higher than `difference`

 If `exchangePath` is not null, then execution moves into *determineProfitability()*.
 This is where you can set some of your conditions on whether there is a potential arbitrage or not.
 This function returns either true or false.

 If true is returned from *determineProfitability()*, then it calls *executeTrade()* where it makes the call to the arbitrage contract to perform the trade.
 Afterwards a report is logged, and the bot resumes to monitoring for swap events.

 ### Modifying & Testing the Scripts
-Both the *manipulate.js* and *bot.js* has been setup to easily make some modifications easy.
-Before the main() function in *manipulate.js*, there will be a comment: **// -- CONFIGURE VALUES HERE -- //**.
+Both the *manipulate.cjs* and *bot.cjs* has been setup to easily make some modifications easy.
+Before the main() function in *manipulate.cjs*, there will be a comment: **// -- CONFIGURE VALUES HERE -- //**.
 Below that will be some constants you'll be able to modify such as the unlocked account, and the amount of tokens you'll want that account to spent in order to manipulate price (You'll need to adjust this if you are looking to test different pairs).

-For *bot.js*, you'd want to take a look at the function near line 132 called *determineProfitability()*.
+For *bot.cjs*, you'd want to take a look at the function near line 132 called *determineProfitability()*.
 Inside this function you can set your conditions and do your calculations to determine whether you may have a potential profitable trade on your hands.
 The idea is that the function is to return an object with 2 keys:

 - `isProfitable` (Boolean)
 - `amount` (BigInt)